 Tidio is live chat first.
 The AI — Lyro — was built on top.
 That origin matters.

-The Starter plan ($24.17/month annual, or $29/month month-to-month) includes unlimited live chat for one agent seat.
+The Solo plan ($24.17/month annual, or $29/month month-to-month) includes unlimited live chat for one agent seat.
 The AI part — Lyro — gives you 50 conversations as a one-time credit when you sign up, not as a recurring monthly allotment.
 To get ongoing AI conversation handling, you add the standalone Lyro product starting at $32.50/month, or you upgrade to Growth ($49.17/month annual), which bundles Lyro in at a higher tier.

 So the honest math for a solo founder who wants Tidio doing AI deflection: $49.17/month minimum, not $24.17.